 This watch is uncluttered: just bold numbers and a simple branding in the middle of the case.
-This was made like so for pilots to be able to read it easily.
+This was made so for pilots to be able to read it easily.

-You can also consider getting the Laco Aachen 42 (it also comes in a smaller size of 38mm if you want a smaller one), another classic and robust model which has a long minute hand that goes around the outer track (take note that both watches do not have date windows).
+You can also consider getting the Laco Aachen 42 (it also comes in a smaller size of 38mm if you want a smaller one), another classic and robust model that has a long minute hand that goes around the outer track (take note that both watches do not have date windows).